 Advanced degrees in BCB require that a student's research project be interdisciplinary, including both novel biological and quantitative/computational components.
 The POS committee is responsible for determining whether a student's research project meets this condition.

 Research expectations in the BCB Graduate Program continue to grow.
 BCB is a dynamic discipline and advances in knowledge are dramatic.
 As a maturing discipline, students and faculty should discuss both the novel computational components of the research being pursued as well as the novel biological components and report on this dual aspect of research progress at the annual program of study meetings with the student and POS committee.
-Examples of this duality in novel computational and biological components of BCB research are described here.

 You are the Expert: A PhD Dissertation